There are 3 deadlines for this assignment:

-It is required that at least 2 members of each group attend one of the 3 sessions scheduled for each device or product.
+It is required that at least 2 members of each group attend one of the 2 sessions scheduled for each device or product.
 That means that those who attend must share notes with the others and make sure everyone is prepared and understands what resources are associated with each task.
 All members are encouraged to attend and you can all attend the same session or different ones.
-Please contact the Engineering Librarian if these times don't work,,and as many as possible are encouraged to come especially if you need help in conducting a patent search.
-I will be away February 6-10.
-There are 3 sessions for each product/device.
+Please contact the Engineering Librarian if these times don't work, and as many as possible are encouraged to come especially if you need help in conducting a patent search.
+There are 2 sessions for each product/device.
 Please register at least 4 hours in advance and if you need an alternative time, please schedule by sending me an eMail with several times the group can make it and I will confirm and add to the schedule with a zoom link.
-Group Appointments are scheduled from January 31 - February 5 registering with your UCI eMail account at http://tinyurl.com/yc9kp7nf
+Group Appointments are scheduled from Sunday, January 31 - Friday, February 5 registering with your UCI eMail account at http://tinyurl.com/yc9kp7nf

 If the above URL does not allow you to click through to sign in, please cut and paste and re-enter in a new browser window.

 The device types from which to choose are: